Police News, Events, & Announcements

 Non-Emergency Calls

 The Police department receives numerous non-emergency calls for service to the office.
-If you are looking to have an officer take a report or need assistance, please contact them through 911.
+If you are looking to have an officer take a report or need assistance, please contact the police department through 911.
 This is the best way to ensure a prompt response as there is not always someone in the office available to take your call.
-You may also direct non-emergency calls through dispatch at 952-258-5321.
+You may also contact dispatch at 952-258-5321 for non-emergency calls.

 Overnight Parking Permits

-Be sure if you will be parking a vehicle(s) on the street overnight, that you obtain a parking permit from the Police department.
+If you will be parking a vehicle(s) on the street overnight, for any reason, you need to obtain a parking permit from the Police department.
 This is one way officers are able to determine if a vehicle belongs to someone in the area or not.
 You can access information on obtaining a parking permit in the Parking Permit and Vehicle page of this site.
 Click here to be directed to the Parking Permit and Vehicle Info page.

 Theft from Autos